Please feel free to comment on my review.

 There’s also a love triangle (sort of) element that falls flat in the film.
 There’s clearly something going on between Wilson and Rose whilst Mainwaring and Pike are vying for her attentions whilst everyone else including Mrs. Pike, Mrs. Fox and Mrs. Mainwaring (Yes her!
 More later) are jealous around them.

-In terms of the new ‘Dad’s Army’ cast, they were decent enough.
+In terms of the new ‘Dad’s Army’ cast, they are decent enough.
 They’re fun to see, although some are clearly miscast on my part.
 There are a lot of big names featured in this film and it’s such a shame that most of the characters are wasted in terms of the actors playing them.
 They’re weakly developed.

 Toby Jones stars as Captain Mainwaring in the film.
 Over the years, I’ve changed my mind about Toby Jones’ performance as Mainwaring.
 I didn’t find him a perfect match to Arthur Lowe who played him on TV.
 But from watching the film again, I can see how he inputs his utmost energy to play Mainwaring.